Opisthorchiasis

 Synonyms: Opisthorchis sinensis = Clonorchis sinensis or Chinese or oriental liver fluke, Opisthorchis felineus = Opisthorchis tenuicollis or cat liver fluke, Opisthorchis viverrini = Southeast Asian liver fluke

 Opisthorchiasis is a trematode (fluke) infection caused by infection with one of the species of the liver fluke Opisthorchis, which is acquired by eating raw or undercooked freshwater fish containing infectious metacercariae.
-The three species are: O. sinensis (still widely known as Clonorchis sinensis), O. felineus/tenuicollis and O. viverrini.
+The three species are: O. sinensis (still widely known as Clonorchis sinensis), O. felineus/tenuicollis y O. viverrini.

 Ciclo de vida1